 - with some roasted beets, mango pickle, or sweet potatoes

 Notes: After speaking with a few friends, I made a slight adjustment to this recipe—mainly changing the cooking process.
-I think this method will help result in the expected outcome , especially for the novice daal cook.
-There are many methods to making daal, I use both the older version and this version, do what works best for you.
+I think this method will help result in the expected outcome, especially for the novice daal cook.
+There are many methods of making daal, I use both the older version and this version, do what works best for you.